ericbutera/geoip/README.md

 ```

 # Running the Server
-The server can be ran stand-alone.
+The API server can be ran stand-alone.
+This will require a local copy of the MaxMind database along with a development environment using NodeJS.
 ```bash
 npm install
 npm start